Joseph Campbell on Parsifal

 business!, he wrote at that time in a letter to Mathilde.

-Imagine, in Heaven's name, what has
+Imagine, in Heaven's

 Below: The daughters of Mára, lord of love and death, attempt to seduce the Lord Buddha as he seeks total enlightenment.